Constant mean curvature, flux conservation, and symmetry: Partial converse

 \subsection{Examples.}

-Take $\,N=\R^{3}\,$, let $\gg\,$ be the circular group acting by rotation about the $x$-axis, and let $\gs$ denote the group that extends $\gg$ by adjoining all translations along the $x$-axis.
-Then $\gs$ commutes with $\gg$ as required by Theorem \ref{thm:converse}.
-The non-cylindrical Delaunay surfaces---\cmc\ surfaces of revolution about the $x$-axis analyzed by C.~Delaunay in 1841---show that Theorem \ref{thm:converse} may obtain with $\gg$-invariant hypersurfaces having $\,h\equiv H\,$ that \textit{nowhere} inherit the extra symmetries of $\gs$.
+Take $\,N=\R^{3}$, let $\gg\,$ be the circular group acting by rotation about the $x$-axis.
+The Killing field $Y=(1,0,0)$ generates translational flow along that axis, and $\gg$ commutes with this flow as required by Theorem \ref{thm:converse}.
+The non-cylindrical Delaunay surfaces---\cmc\ surfaces of revolution about the $x$-axis analyzed by C.~Delaunay in 1841---show that Theorem \ref{thm:converse} may obtain with $\gg$-invariant hypersurfaces having $\,h\equiv H\,$ and \textit{no} flow-invariant subset $\,\Sigma'$.

-Contrastingly, if we take $\,\Sigma\,$ to be any cylinder centered about the $x$-axis with radius \textit{not} equal to $\,1/H\,$, we get an example with $\,\Sigma_{\gs}=\Sigma\,$.
-That is, $\,\Sigma\,$ has mean curvature $H$ {nowhere}, and yet the flux functional remains well-defined on $\,\lgs\,$, thanks to the global $\gs$-invariance of $\Sigma$.
+Contrastingly, if we take $\,\Sigma\,$ to be any cylinder centered about the $x$-axis with radius \emph{not} equal to $\,1/H$, we get an example with $\,\Sigma'=\Sigma$.
+That is, $\,\Sigma\,$ has mean curvature $\,H\,$ {nowhere}, and yet the flux functional remains well-defined on $\,Y$, thanks to the global flow-invariance of $\,\Sigma$.

-Of course, the cylinder of radius $\,1/H\,$ about the $x$-axis has \textit{both} $\,h\equiv H\,$ \textit{and} the extra $\gs$-symmetry.
+Of course, the cylinder of radius $\,1/H\,$ about the $x$-axis has \emph{both} $\,h\equiv H\,$ \emph{and} the extra translational symmetry.

-All these possibilities show up in the family of twizzlers as well, as we will see shortly.
+All these possibilities arise in the family of twizzlers too, as we shall shortly see.